dominicrutk/apportionment-calculator/README.md

 To adjust the state names, add/remove states, or adjust populations, create a new tab-separated value (`tsv`) file.
 In it, each row should contain the state name, a tab character, and the state population without commas.
-A full example of the 2020 U.S. Census is available in a file named `us2020.tsv` under the `data` directory.
+A full example of the 2020 U.S. Census is available in a file named `us2020.tsv` under the `data/us` directory.

 Once you have a file with state names and populations, simply pass it as the `--input` (`-i`) argument to the `cargo run` command.